jchiefelk/AlgoLab/README.md

 <h2> AlgoLab </h2>

 <p>
 I started the AlgoLab as a place to store projects of mine.
-I love Applied Physics, I enyoy teaching, and the AlgoLab is union of these interests.
+I love Applied Physics, I enyoy teaching, and the AlgoLab is a union of these interests.
 I'm not formally educated in Computer Science, my background is in Biophysics and Biochemistry.
 I have MS Degrees in both.
 You can check out my professional background <a href="https://www.linkedin.com/in/jchiefelk">here, if you want.</a>
 </p>
 <p>
-The projects stored on AlgoLab are experiments on the application of a branch of Physics, called Statistical Mechanics, on pattern detection from a live video feed.
+The projects stored on AlgoLab are experiments on the application of a branch of Physics, called Statistical Mechanics, on pattern detection from live video.
 The inspiration from this project came from work I did in Grad School for the <a href="http://scipp.ucsc.edu/groups/Neuroproject/index2.html"> NeuroProject </a> at UC Santa Cruz.
 </p>

 <h3>Lessons</h3>

 <a href="https://github.com/jchiefelk/Algorithms/tree/master/feature_selection">1) Feature Selection</a>